Loading...

 Unemployment Benefits Eligibility

-State unemployment insurance laws generally do not disqualify an individual based on their classification as seasonal and part-time workers.
-Eligibility for unemployment compensation is based on a number of factors, including the duration of employment, the employee’s earnings in their base period, and the circumstances that led to the separation from employment or reduction in hours.
+State unemployment insurance laws generally do not disqualify individuals based on their classification as seasonal and part-time workers.
+Eligibility for unemployment compensation is based on several factors, including the duration of employment, the employee’s earnings in their base period, and the circumstances that led to the separation from employment or reduction in hours.
 If seasonal or part-time workers lose work through no fault of their own and there is simply no more work for them, they may be eligible for benefits, and the employer may or may not be chargeable.

-The requirements that seasonal workers have to meet in order to qualify for unemployment benefits vary from one state to another.
-However, seasonal workers have to meet the requirements of their states for wages earned and time worked during a certain length of time, which is typically the first four of the previous five calendar quarters before they file their claims.
-This means that the duration of their employment has a direct impact on their eligibility for unemployment benefits.
+The requirements that seasonal workers must meet in order to qualify for unemployment benefits vary from one state to another.
+However, seasonal workers must meet the requirements of their states for wages earned and time worked during a certain length of time, which is typically the first four of the previous five calendar quarters before they file their claims.
+This means their employment duration directly impacts their eligibility for unemployment benefits.

 State guidelines for part-time workers also vary.
 For example, in Georgia, workers who have lost a full-time job, but are working part-time and earn less than their weekly benefit amount are eligible.
-Workers who have lost a part-time job or whose hours are reduced also may qualify to collect unemployment.
+Workers who have lost a part-time job or whose hours were reduced may also qualify to collect unemployment.
+On the other hand, Texas’ weekly unemployment insurance benefit amount is 1/25th of an employee’s earnings in the highest quarter of their base period, capping out at 47.6%, which can result in a weekly benefit range of $73 to $577.

 Most states provide partial benefits to individuals whose work hours have been reduced through no fault or choice of their own or employees who have lost their full-time jobs and have partially replaced the lost income with one or more part-time jobs.